Members Present: Kraig Paulsen, Holly Lyons, David Underwood

 Review Fiscal Year 2022 General Fund Estimates, Accruals, Refunds, School Infrastructure Transfer, and Lottery and Other Transfers

-Motion: Mr. Underwood made a motion to select the LSA numbers, as selected, for FY 2022.
+Motion: Mr. Underwood made a motion to move the LSA numbers for Fiscal Year 2022.

 All voted in favor and the motion carried unanimously.

-Fiscal Years 2022 and 2023 Gambling Revenues Transferred to Other Funds and Interest Earned on Reserve Funds (transferred to Rebuild Iowa Infrastructure Fund)
+Fiscal Years 2021 and 2022 Gambling Revenues Transferred to Other Funds and Interest Earned on Reserve Funds (transferred to Rebuild Iowa Infrastructure Fund)

-Motion: Mr. Underwood made a motion to move the numbers presented from both LSA and the Governor’s Designee, as they agreed.
+Motion: Mr. Underwood made a motion to move the LSA numbers for both years.

 All voted in favor the motion carried unanimously.